Population protocols with unreliable communication: Proof of the main result

-The intuition behind this result is the following.
+The intuition behind the proof is the following.
 We construct a fair execution together with the shadow executions and keep track what states can be reached by the shadow agents.
 The set of reachable states will not shrink, as the shadow agent can always just fail to update.
-If an agent $a$ tries to move from a state $q$ to a state $q'$ not reachable by the corresponding shadow agent in any of the shadow executions, we ``split'' the shadow execution reaching $q$: one copy just stays in place, and in the other the shadow agent $a'$ takes the place of $a$ in the step while $a$ keeps the old state.
+If an agent $a$ tries to move from a state $q$ to a state $q'$ not reachable by the corresponding shadow agent in any of the shadow executions, we ``split'' the shadow execution reaching $q$: one copy just stays in place, and in the other the shadow agent $a'$ takes the place of $a$ in the transition while $a$ keeps the old state.
 In the main execution there is no $a'$ so $a$ participates in the interaction but fails to update.
 Afterwards we restart the process of building a fair execution.

 \begin{proof} We construct an execution and the families $\mathfrak{E}_a$ in parallel, then show that the resulting execution $E$ is fair.
-We say that a state $q$ is \emph{$a$-reachable} after $k$ steps, if there is an execution in $\mathfrak{E}_a$ such that $a'$ has state $q$ after $k$ steps.
-The goal of the construction is to ensure that the set of $a$-reachable states grows as $k$ increases and contains the state of $a$ after $k$ steps.
+We say that a state $q$ is \emph{$a$-reachable} after $k$ transitions, if there is an execution in $\mathfrak{E}_a$ such that $a'$ has state $q$ after $k$ transitions.
+The goal of the construction is to ensure that the set of $a$-reachable states grows as $k$ increases and contains the state of $a$ after $k$ transitions.

 Consider an initial configuration $C$.
 We build the execution $E$ and its shadow extensions $\mathfrak{E}_a$ for each $a\in\mathrm{Dom}(C_A)$ step by step.
 Initially, $E=(C)$ and $\mathfrak{E}_a$ has exactly one execution, namely $(C\cup\{a'\mapsto{}C_A(a)\})$.
 We pick an arbitrary fair continuation $E^\infty$ starting with $E$.